November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 The stack: fast and predictable

-The stack is a LIFO memory region where function-local data is pushed and popped.
-Allocating on the stack is very cheap because it’s just pointer arithmetic.
+The stack is a LIFO region used for function-local data.
+Allocating on the stack is cheap because it’s simple pointer arithmetic.
 For small value types, allocation and deallocation are nearly free.

 The heap: flexible but costlier